KateCB-DevOps/Asus-X299-Hackintosh/README.md

         * Replace the file name of bios with whatever you named your bios
 3. You should see some lines outputted in terminal ending with 'Image patched' and a new .CAP file with a .patched extension.
 Refer to your motherboard's manual (Search for BIOS FlashBack) and rename the .patched file you just created.
 (For example, WS X299 Sage/10G users, rename the .patched file to 'WSXTG.CAP')
 4. Perform BIOS Flashback.
 5. Double check that [SSDT-RTC0.aml](https://github.com/shinoki7/Asus-X299-Hackintosh/blob/master/SSDT/SSDT-RTC0.aml) is in your EFI folder under `EFI-OC-ACPI`.
+If you already have SSDT-AWAC.aml, you can replace it with SSDT-RTC0.aml
 6. Double check that SSDT-RTC0.aml is an entry in your config.plist under `ACPI-Add`.
-If not add a new one with these values
+If you already have SSDT-AWAC.aml, you can replace it with SSDT-RTC0.aml.
     * Comment (String) SSDT-RTC0.aml
     * Enabled (Boolean) YES
     * Path (String) SSDT-RTC0.aml